- Year of Call

 Other Civil Work

-Laura regularly represents claimants and defendants in credit hire disputes.
-She has a thorough grasp of the applicable case law and issues that are frequently raised in such cases.
-Shehas also acted in insolvency proceedings and recently advised in relation to a declaration under the Presumption of Death Act 2013.
+Laura has acted in insolvency proceedings, proceedings under taxation legislation and recently advised in relation to a declaration under the Presumption of Death Act 2013.

 Biographical and Other Information